Paraiba Tourmaline a Rare & Expensive Gemstone

 In order to remove other minerals such as manganese that are present in the stone, a 'burning' under high heat technique is used.
 This is part of the gemstone's cutting process.
 This leaves only copper in a concentrated form to produce a gemstone that has pure vivid color.

-Hence, if you buy a Paraiba gemstone and that has not gone through the 'burning' process, then it is not a Parabai tourmaline.
+If you buy a Paraiba gemstone and that has not gone through the 'burning' process, then it is not a Parabai tourmaline.

 Why is it Expensive?